rishabhsharma3617/BItcoin_Rate_Checker-NEXTjs/README.md

-This Project uses the NEXTJS to rendering the applicaion server-side and it fetches the current rate of Bitcoin in the desired currencies
+This Project uses the NEXTJS to rendering the applicaion server-side and it fetches the current rate of Bitcoin in the desired currencies .Nextjs allows us to run our code server side so that we dont have to build a separate server for the front end .
+Even without using create-react-app and react dependencies the Code runs on server and later we can build the whole package with all the dependencies in the final sprint of production .